About SIP & Lump Sum Calculator

 Summary

-This SIP & Lump Sum calculator estimates the future value of your systematic or one-time investments in mutual funds.
-Toggle between SIP and Lump Sum modes, use draggable sliders to adjust parameters, and see real-time results in the interactive pie chart.
-The chart shows the visual breakdown of your total investment value.
+This SIP & Lump Sum calculator estimates the future value of your systematic or one-time investments.
+Choose SIP or Lump Sum, enter your amounts and rate, then click “Get result†to see total value and a breakdown chart.
 It's free, works in your browser, and requires no account.
-Use it to plan your mutual fund investments, understand the power of systematic and lump sum investing, and set realistic financial goals.
-Both SIP and Lump Sum are effective ways to build wealth through disciplined investing that benefits from compounding over time.
+Use it to plan mutual fund investments, compare SIP vs lump sum, and set realistic financial goals.
+Both approaches benefit from compounding over time.